Almost all orbits of the Collatz map attain almost bounded values: Decay of Fourier coefficients

-We now describe the random set $\{ (j,\b_{[1,j]}): j \in \N+1, \b_j = 3\}$ as\footnote{We are indebted to Marek Biskup for this suggestion.} a two-dimensional renewal process.
+We now describe the random set $\{ (j,\b_{[1,j]}): j \in \N+1, \b_j = 3\}$ as\footnote{We are indebted to Marek Biskup for this suggestion.} a two-dimensional renewal process (a special case of a \emph{renewal-reward process}).
 Since the events $\b_j=3$ are independent and each occur with probability

 we see that almost surely one has $\b_j=3$ for at least one $j \in \N$.
 Define the \emph{two-dimensional holding time} $\Hold \in (\N+1) \times (\N+2)$ to be the random shift $(\j,\b_{[1,\j]})$, where $\j$ is the least positive integer for which $\b_\j =3$; this random variable is almost surely well defined.
 Note from \eqref{pj3} that the first component $\j$ of $\Hold$ has the distribution $\j \equiv \Geom(4)$.
 A little thought then reveals that the random set